Matt Lindstrom: Los Angeles Angels of Anaheim

 On February 17, 2015, Lindstrom signed a minor league contract with the Los Angeles Angels of Anaheim.
 He was released by the Angels on March 28.

-Second stint with the White Sox
+Chicago White Sox (second stint)

 On April 2, 2015, he signed a minor league deal with the Chicago White Sox.
 On April 9, 2015, he was assigned to AAA Charlotte Knights.
 He was later released on July 10.

 International career

 Lindstrom was selected for the Team USA at the 2009 World Baseball Classic.